ross-u/00-react-lifecycle-methods/README.md

 }
 ```

-- We use it when we want to pass `props` to the class component.
+- We can use it to set value from the `props` in the `state` of the class component.
+However, this is an anti-pattern (bad practice).
 - By default it must contain `super` keyword, that receives `props` as argument from `constructor`
 - If we are setting the `state` in `constructor` we have to use `this` keyword
 - We can use it to `bind()` value of `this` to the methods